Shantesh123/pandas-challenge-1/README.md

 1. Use the provided code to read in the client_dataset.csv file into a DataFrame, clean the data

-2.find out What three item categories had the most entries
+2. find out What three item categories had the most entries

 3. find  For the category with the most entries,which subcategory had the most entries